rcalandrelli/HiCtool/tutorial/data-preprocessing.md

 202095066 reads (length = 101 bp); of these:
 28681691 (14.2%) contained a potential ligation junction and have been truncated.
 ```
-The length distribution of the truncated reads is also plotted and saved to file.
+The length distribution of the truncated reads is also plotted and saved to files, for both the fastq files:

 ![](/figures/SRR1658570_1.fastq_truncated_reads.png)